 Stroke affects approximately 150,000 people in the UK each year, leaving over 300,000 people living with moderate to severe disabilities.
 After stroke, many people cannot use their affected arm, and this has considerable impact on their quality of life.
 A major problem for stroke rehabilitation is the limited availability of physiotherapists.
-Therefore, home-based rehabilitation systems that do not require the presence of a therapist are needed to give the best chance of recovery through motor relearning.
+Therefore, home-based rehabilitation systems that don’t require the presence of a therapist are needed to give the best chance of recovery through motor relearning.

-Functional Electrical Stimulation (FES) of muscles is a low cost solution, which directly activates paralysed muscles through electrical stimulation via skin-surface electrodes.
+Functional Electrical Stimulation (FES) of muscles is a low cost solution which directly activates paralysed muscles through electrical stimulation via skin-surface electrodes.
 It has great potential as a stroke rehabilitation tool, and can even help patients with severe hand arm paralysis.
 In contrast to traditional physiotherapy, FES provides a means of directly tapping into the nervous system, actively producing muscle contraction and movement, exciting many of the associated neural pathways.
 If this is synchronised with the patient’s efforts to carry out meaningful tasks, it provides afferent inputs associated with the intention to create functional movement.
 This provides the most appropriate set of neural inputs to promote learning.
 Although recent studies have reported significant success, the problem with existing FES systems is that they require specialist skills to set up, particularly for upper limb rehabilitation, and therefore require clinical engineering involvement for each patient, negating the potential benefits mentioned above.

-Intelligent monitoring of patient task performance
+a) Intelligent monitoring of patient task performance

 The aim will be to use body-worn sensors during FES-supported therapy sessions to derive measures describing task performance, including movement deficiencies (poor coordination), speed of task execution, smoothness of movement, and movement variability between task repetitions (which has been shown to be a good measure of the quality of motor control).
 These measures will then be used for real-time biofeedback purposes, providing the patient with information on their task performance during the therapy session and, hence, to some extent replacing the therapist’s role of providing feedback.